AdobeDocs/places.ja-JP/help/places-ext-aep-sdks/places-extension/places-extension.md

 #### iOS

-アプリの `application:didFinishLaunchingWithOptions:` メソッドを使用して、 Places 拡張機能を他の SDK 登録呼び出しに登録します。
+In your App's `application:didFinishLaunchingWithOptions:` method, register the Places extension with your other SDK registration calls:

 **Objective-C**